 The Fed is facing pressure to push rates towards zero, while the ECB is doubling down on its negative rate policy.

 The opinions expressed are those of the Fund’s managers and are not meant as investment advice or to predict or project the future performance of any investment product.
-The opinions are current through June 30, 2018, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
+The opinions are current through Sept.
+30, 2019, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

-The Russell 1000 Value Index is an unmanaged index comprised of securities that represent the large cap sector of the stock market.
+The Russell 1000 Value Index is an unmanaged index comprised of securities that represent the large-cap sector of the stock market.
 It is not possible to invest directly in an index.

 All information is based on Class I shares.